apache/asterixdb/asterix-doc/src/site/markdown/AsterixSimilarityQueries.md

 instance, in our
 [TinySocial](AdmAql101.html#ADM:_Modeling_Semistructed_Data_in_AsterixDB)
-example, the `friend-ids` of a Facebook user forms a set of friends, and we can define a similarity between two sets of friends.
-We can also convert a string to a set of grams of a length q (called "n-grams") and define the Jaccard similarity between the two gram sets of the two strings.
+example, the `friend-ids` of a Facebook user forms a set of friends, and we can define a similarity between the sets of friends of two users.
+We can also convert a string to a set of grams of a length "n" (called "n-grams") and define the Jaccard similarity between the two gram sets of the two strings.
 Formally, the "n-grams" of a string are its substrings of length "n".
 For instance, the 3-grams of the string